Forward

 2

-When using Secure Forward mode, the TLS mode requires to be enabled.
+When using Secure Forward mode, the TLS mode must be enabled.
 The following additional configuration parameters are available:

 Shared_Key